alemassimo/LocalMapHtml/README.md

 - **Expandable Panels**
   The sidebar organizes all tools into collapsible panels for a clean and user-friendly interface.

+## Save Drawings to File

+You can export all your map drawings—including polygons, circles, markers, labels, and lines—to a local file.
+This allows you to back up your work or share it with others.
+Simply use the "Save" button in the interface to download your current map data as a JSON file.
+To restore your work, use the "Load" button and select a previously saved file.

 ## How to Use

 1. **Download or clone this repository.**